smacke/pipescript/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/nbpipes.svg)](https://pypi.org/project/nbpipes)

-nbpipes is an IPython extension that brings a pipe operator `|>` and powerful placeholder syntax extensions to IPython and Jupyter.
-It is:
+nbpipes is an IPython extension that brings a pipe operator `|>` and powerful placeholder and macro expansion syntax extensions to IPython and Jupyter.
-- Just a library you can install from PyPI, compatible with a wide range of Python 3 versions -- no fancy installation instructions, no complicated language distribution to install
-- Intended for Jupyter notebooks, for the IPython REPL, or for any interactive Python environment built on top of IPython
-- Fully compatible with all existing Python standard and third-party libraries that you already know and love

 If you're familiar with the [magrittr](https://magrittr.tidyverse.org/) package for R, then you'll be right at home with nbpipes.

 ## Getting Started